patrickbucher/factorizer/article/article.md

 are abstracted away by `ServerProcess`: Instead of awaiting messages arriving at the controlling process's letterbox, the spawned PIDs have to kept track of in order to receive results from their computations synchronuously.
-(This is somewhat closer to implementations common to Go's concurrency model, in which results are expected from particular processes or channels.)
+(This is somewhat closer to implementations using to Go's concurrency model, in which results are expected from particular channels.)

 Performance is hardly affected by the communication overhead of the two modules `ServerProcess` and `FactorizerCallback` working tightly together: